-Auditor's remuneration for the Company's Auditor, for audit services for the year 2022 are US\$107,000 (2021: US\$70,000), and US\$nil for non-audit services (2021: US\$nil).
+Auditor's remuneration for audit services for the year 2024 are US\$146,000 (2023: US\$113,000), and US\$nil for non-audit services (2023: US\$nil).

 Internal control and risk management

 The Directors have overall responsibility for establishing and maintaining the Company's system of internal control and risk management systems.
 Internal control systems are designed to meet the particular needs of the Company and the risks to which it is exposed, and, by their very nature, provide reasonable, but not absolute, assurance against material misstatement or loss.
 (Code Principle C).